Worship & Tech at Connect Church

 ✓ Interpersonal issues - if someone doesn't mesh well with current team members, this is a red flag for us

 ✓ Too “new” to our church with no other solid ministry and/or references from other churches or leaders

 The leadership will be honest and forthright with applicants on what they observe.
 Here is our approach to saying no:

-1. We will say "no" as soon in the process as it is apparent this is not a good fit for you in ministry.
+1. We will say "no" or redirect the process as soon as it is apparent this is not a good fit for you in ministry.
 We do not wish to lead anyone along or give false hopes.

 2. We may say "Not yet, but please try again later" if we believe that someone has potential with some work and development.
 We will give them constructive feedback for things they can work on.

 We believe everyone is called to serve somewhere in God’s kingdom.
-If the worship position is not a good fit, we will help a person, if they would like, to take the first steps to find another ministry here at Connect Church.
+If our worship and tech teams are not a good fit, we will prayerfully help a person, if they would like, to take the first steps to find another ministry here at Connect Church.

 That's it!
 Thanks for taking time to read though our process.
 If you have specific questions before you apply, please contact Pastor Randy Vandemark at firstname.lastname@example.org.